Splintery/RaySnake/README.md

 TODO: Object tracker

 TODO: change of how the Adapter works, to have an object from the model in the view I will create a child class of that object and make that child extend the sf::Drawable class.
 Each state can then store an amount of drawables that get called when drawing to the screen.
+A builder could be used to get a sprite with the correct texture, more research is needed to avoid top much branching in the code.

 TODO: implement a logger with macros. the logger should take in a config file where information regarding where the info should be logged out to.
 Different levels of logs should be configurable